writer/book_one/README.md

-book_one; about aliens.
+book_one; about aliens

-the story will not be interesting.
+the story will not be interesting

-you might particularly dislike the charachters.
+you might particularly dislike the charachters